Menahem: Chronology

 According to the chronology of Kautsch, he ruled from 743 BC; according to Schrader, from 745 to 736 BC.
 William F. Albright has dated his reign from 745 to 738 BC, while E. R. Thiele offers the dates 752–742 BC.

 New Year Celebration.
 The Northern Kingdom of Israel (Samaria) celebrated New Year (start of the king's regnal year) in the month of Nisan (in spring around March-April, Assyrian tradition following the agricultural calendar), while the Southern Kingdom of Judah celebrated New Year in the month of Tishrei (September-October, Egyptian tradition where 1 Akhet Day 1 was on 11.
-September marking the start of its Inundation season, wheras Judah would more likely use the autumn equinox as anchor).
+September marking the start of its Inundation season, whereas Judah would more likely use the autumn equinox as anchor).
 Thus the regnal Year 39 of Azariah had already started in the month of Tishrei, when the regnal Year 1 of Menahem began in the month of Nisan.
 In addition, the author of 2 Kings is writing from the perspective of Judah, linking the northern king chronologically to the reign of the southern king.